gbertoni/Data-for-First-demonstration-of-angular-momentum-resolved-electron-energy-loss-spectroscopy/README.md

 functions.py  #functions used in the main script

-/DFT  #contains the simulated XANES/ELNES spectra
+\DFT\  #contains the simulated XANES/ELNES spectra

-/Profiles  #contains the simulated profiles according to the model of scattering
+\Profiles\  #contains the simulated profiles according to the model of scattering

-/RAW Data  #contains the experimental OAM-EELS spectra
+\RAW Data\  #contains the experimental OAM-EELS spectra